matbryan52/microscopy-images-qem/slides.md

 ## Colour images

-A colour image is a set of images of the same wavefront, each sampling one part of the spectrum
+A colour image is a stack of images of the same wavefront, each sampling one part of the spectrum

 - We are most familiar with <span style="color:red">Red</span><span style="color:green">Green</span><span style="color:blue">Blue</span> (<span style="color:red">R</span><span style="color:green">G</span><span style="color:blue">B</span>) images
 - These are usually made with a pre-sensor **Bayer filter**, which samples colour differently in adjacent pixels
 - The recorded values are split into separate <span style="color:red">R</span>, <span style="color:green">G</span>, and <span style="color:blue">B</span> intensity images

-The three signals are spatially offset, but with intelligent recombination, most images are represented without artefacts
+The three **channels** in the `[heigh, width, colour]` stack are spatially offset, but with intelligent recombination we can display them without artefacts

 ![w:500](https://upload.wikimedia.org/wikipedia/commons/3/37/Bayer_pattern_on_sensor.svg "[Bayer-filter, Wiki - Cburnett](https://en.wikipedia.org/wiki/Bayer_filter#/media/File:Bayer_pattern_on_sensor.svg)")
 <!--